pyzo/zoof-website/index.rst

     Getting started is easy, since Zoof can take care of installing the programming language and additional packages.

-    We believe that making (scientific) computing easier accessible is an important step to make science more reproducable, and promotes freedom and independence.
+    We believe that making (scientific) computing easier accessible promotes freedom and independence, and is an important step to make science more reproducable.

 .. raw:: html